 The text is unchanged, except that the "Map Reference" section is omitted.
 Otherwise, only the layout and order was adapted for this website.

-This entry in the original Factbook for the year 2001 was based on information available at 1 January 2001.
+This entry in the original Factbook for the year 2002 was last updated by the CIA on 19 March 2003.